AGDevX/Owl/README.md

 # Deployment

-Owl is deployed to a number of places.
+Owl can be deployed to a number of places.
 These are the steps required to deploy Owl to a hosting service.

 <br />